jupyter-widgets/ipywidgets/jupyter-widgets-schema/messages.md

 The `data.state` value is a dictionary of widget state keys and values that can be serialized to JSON.

 Comm messages for state synchronization may contain binary buffers.
-The `data.buffers` optional value contains a list of keys corresponding to the binary buffers.
+The optional `data.buffers` value contains a list of keys corresponding to the binary buffers.
 For example, if `data.buffers` is `['x', 'y']`, then the first binary buffer is the value of the `'x'` state attribute and the second binary buffer is the value of the `'y'` state attribute.

 See the [Model state](modelstate.md) documentation for the attributes of core Jupyter widgets.

 #### Synchronizing from frontend to kernel: `backbone`

-When a widget's state changes in the frontend, the changed keys are sent to the frontend over the widget's comm channel using a `backbone` message:
+When a widget's state changes in the frontend, the changed keys are sent to the kernel over the widget's comm channel using a `backbone` message:

 ```
 {